cbillowes/tungstensaurus/docs/quest/mastery.md

 # Master the language

-Stay curious and explore new features, libraries, and frameworks related to the programming language.
+Keep that curiosity alive, dive into the uncharted territories of new features, libraries, and frameworks in the programming language.
-Follow industry news and updates.
-Learning to code is a journey that requires patience and persistence.
+Follow the wild adventures of industry news and updates; coding is like embarking on a quest, so pack your patience and persistence.
-Celebrate small victories, and don't be discouraged by challenges.
+Remember, in this coding odyssey, celebrate even the tiniest victories, and treat challenges as the plot twists that make your journey epic!

 :::tip